 November 2nd, 2017

-On a recent trip to Anglesey in North Wales we encountered hurricane Ophelia.
+On a recent trip to Scotland and North Wales we encountered hurricane Ophelia.
 Luckily for us we had a cosy cottage to stay in, which protected us against the elements, however being a photographer I knew we were missing some fabulous photo opportunities, so on with my hat, coat, scarf, boots and extra weights in my pocket to stop me blowing away.
 This is heavy duty landscape photography.

 Our every day photography does not include much landscape photography, but because I just love taking pictures I didn’t want to miss anything.